NCAA Football Recruiting Rules and Calendar: When Can College Football Coaches Contact You?

 - July 1 before senior year: Coaches can contact athletes off-campus, but only during the contact periods.
 Coaches are only allowed six off-campus contacts with each student-athlete.

 - First day of classes senior year: Athletes can take official visits, using a maximum of five.

 - September 1 of senior year: Coaches can call athletes once a week after this time, and they can call recruits unlimited times during the contact period.

 - Senior year: Coaches can evaluate each recruit once during September, October and November.
 They can conduct a total of two evaluations per athlete (one to determine an athlete’s athletic ability and the other to determine academic qualifications) between April 15 and May 31.

 - Evaluation days: Coaches can evaluate each recruiting three times.
 They can take one evaluation per recruit in the fall, and then two evaluations from April 15 to May 31.

 NCAA Division 2 Football Recruiting Rules

-- June 15 junior year: Athletes can begin taking official visits.
+- June 15 after sophomore year: Athletes can begin taking official visits.
 Coaches can also communicate with recruits electronically (via private texts, social media DMs, instant messages, etc.).
 Athletes are able to receive calls from coaches, and coaches can conduct in-person, off-campus recruiting contact.
 Finally, after this date, coaches can approach a recruit’s coach at a competition (game, camp, etc.) throughout the contact periods.